MycroftAI/mycroft-dinkum/README.md

 The Mark II will release in September 2022, and needs a version of Mycroft that is both stable and maintainable.

 Bugfixes and new features in the existing verions of Mycroft have been difficult due to the highly inter-connected nature of the code base.
+Dinkum splits Core into services, and removes anything that does not support the default skills.

 ## Architecture of Dinkum